Manquia/gns-jai/README.md

 Module Install Instructions:
 ============================

 These bindings are done such that you can drop them into the modules folder.
-It is recommended you clone the repository into the modules folder with the folder name "GameNetworkingSockets".
-This name designation is not required, but the provided samples are expecting a module called "GameNetworkingSockets".

 Provided binary/API details:
 ```